Maltheren/RAK_Python_fwd/readme.md

 # RAK7131 python interface

 ### Getting started

 Currently the interface relies on the lora_pkt_fwd executable provided by https://github.com/Lora-net/sx1302_hal

+the executable should be located in ./drivers.
+If issues arise it might be nesseary to build it for the system its to be used on.

 For more info this guide for linux is recommended https://docs.rakwireless.com/product-categories/wisgate/rak7271-rak7371/quickstart/